5 Benefits • 12 Best Practices • 4 Key Germination Factors • 4 Key Seedling Health Issues

 4 • Check the crop's lighting requirements for germination.

-Most crops do not need light for germination, but some crops, for example, savory and columbine, need light for germination.
-For crops that require light to germinate, our growing instructions may direct you to sow shallowly or not to cover the seeds at all.
+Most crops do not need light for germination, but for some crops — columbine, for example, and both summer savory and winter savory — light is critical for germination.
+For crops that do require light exposure to germinate, our growing instructions may direct you to sow shallowly or not to cover the seeds at all.

 Troubleshooting Poor Seedling Health: 4 Common Problems